vividfog/nordpool-predict-fi/README.md

 Feel free to fork the project and make it your own, or submit a pull request.
 We plan to keep this code working as a hobby project, until there's a new and more exciting hobby project.

 # How to use the data in your apps

-## Local web page

-If you download [index.html](deploy/index.html) and open it locally, it will draw the latest data in a nice format at runtime using eCharts.
-This is the same page which can be found at https://sahkovatkain.web.app.

 ## Python sample script